1. Home

 Intro to Template Variables

 The Quiz and Survey Master plugin simplifies quiz and survey creation by automating key components.
-However, customizing them to suit your audience and purpose improves their effectiveness.
-For instance, in a quiz, you might want to tailor how results are displayed—adding details like the quiz name, the number of correct answers, or the correct answers themselves.
+For instance, in a quiz, you might want to tailor how results are displayed—adding details like the quiz name, number of correct answers, or the correct answers themselves.

 These details vary by quiz, user, and number of attempts, making it impossible to include them in advance.
 This is where template variables shine.
 They let you insert placeholders (variables) into your quiz or survey result, email, or text tabs, which are replaced with specific values when the user completes it.